tenzir/tenzir/web/docs/tql2/operators/sockets.md

 ## Examples

-Show process ID, local, and remote IP address of all sockets:
+### Show process ID, local, and remote IP address of all sockets

 ```tql
 sockets